ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Scattered showers and thunderstorms before 3am, then a chance of showers and thunderstorms.
-Mostly cloudy, with a low around
+         <h3>Tonight</h3>Scattered showers and thunderstorms between 11pm and 3am, then a chance of showers and thunderstorms.
+Mostly cloudy, with
-         63. South wind around 7 mph.
+         a low around 63.
+South wind around 6 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">